vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 These affirm the world with all its varied contents as the creation of Brahman and also their oneness with Him.

-There are, however, other Srutis which say,
+There are, however, other Śrutis which say,

 > "Man can attain immortality by realising that the individual self is different from the Supreme Self which inspires and directs it."